 Goodfriend Beer Garden and Burger House: This East Dallas restaurant is a hippie-cool spot to eat a great burger and drink local beer.
 Kids are welcome, too.
 Branch out from the typical meat-and-cheese burger and you'll be rewarded with a dressed-up version of a classic, like this one: smoked brie, egg and pepper bacon on the East Side burger.
 1154 Peavy Road, Dallas.

 Hat Creek Burger Company: It's quickly making its way into Dallas-Fort Worth.
 North Texas' first Hat Creek opened in McKinney in November 2017.
-It was followed by restaurants in Rowlett, Dallas and Allen in 2018, and more are expected to open in Sachse and Little Elm, according to a publicist.
-Hat Creek started as a food truck in Austin.
+It was followed by restaurants in Rowlett, Dallas and Allen in 2018, and more are coming soon.
 Interestingly, and unlike most of the other burger joints in North Texas, this restaurant serves breakfast.
 Find a Hat Creek here.

 Keller's Drive-In: Go back in time at Keller's Drive-In, easily one of Dallas' best longtime restaurants.
 The late Jack Keller helmed it for years.
 Pull into the drive-in, hop in the bed of your pickup and order a cheeseburger and a beer, "dressed" (which means covered in salt, with a slice of lime).
 It's probably not possible to replicate these burgers at home, but here's the recipe if you want to try.
 6537 E. Northwest Highway, Dallas.